 You have this treatment from a machine that gives off high frequency sound waves.
 These waves deliver a strong beam to a specific part of a cancer.
 Some cells die when this high intensity ultrasound beam is focused directly onto them.

-One advantage of this type of treatment is that because it only uses sound waves to kill the cancer cells, it doesn’t have as many side effects as other types of cancer treatments already in use.
+Because it only uses sound waves to kill the cancer cells, it doesn’t have as many side effects as other types of cancer treatments.

 HIFU is only useful to treat a single tumour or part of a large tumour.
 It can't be used to treat tumours that are more widespread.
 This means that HIFU is not suitable for people with cancer that has spread to more than one place in their body.

 HIFU is sometimes used to treat the following cancers: